Our Story

 Thomas Merton

-Karen Silton has been a professional ceramist, fine art mosaicist and educator for the past twenty years.
-She has a BA degree in Sociology from UCLA.
-She is presently a doctoral candidate in the Depth Psychology Program at Pacifica Graduate Institute, CLIE Program (community, liberation, indigenous, eco psychologies) in Carpinteria, CA. She has received numerous private and public commissions and her artwork is in collections worldwide.
-She has taught at Pierce College Extension and at Otis College of Art and Design, Glendale Community College Extension, and the Motion Picture and Television Fund.
+Karen Silton has been a professional ceramist, fine art mosaicist and educator for over thirty years.
+She earned a BA degree in Sociology from UCLA and her doctorate in the Depth Psychology Program from Pacifica Graduate Institute, CLIE Program (community, liberation, indigenous, eco psychologies) in Carpinteria, CA. She has received numerous private and public commissions and her artwork is in collections worldwide.

-In 2018 Karen Silton established Communities Create to work collaboratively with Los Angeles community-based non-profit health and social service agencies and organizations to improve health equity by providing community artmaking for individuals experiencing homelessness, intimate partner violence, incarcerated and post carceral, foster youth and veterans.
-Our purpose is to foster self-expression, self-efficacy, imagination and a sense of community for vulnerable communities.
+In 2018 she established Communities Create to work collaboratively with Los Angeles community-based non-profit health and social service agencies and organizations to improve well-being by providing high quality "art making in community" programs for individuals experiencing homelessness.

-The founding of Communities Create has come from years of artmaking in marginalized communities as well as concentrated study of the importance of creativity as a catalyst in creating change in one’s own life and within communities.
+The founding of Communities Create came after years of artmaking in marginalized communities and concentrated study in the importance of creativity as a catalyst to create change in ones own life and in communities.

 Image